goblin2923/react-testing-app/README.md

 # Project Setup Instructions

-## Initialize npm in Frontend and Backend Directories
+## Initialize npm in Frontend and Backend Directorie

 1. Navigate to the frontend directory:
     ```sh